🎯Getting Started

 Q: When do the workshops take place?
 A: Sundays 12:00 - 16:00

-So how is the curriculum structured?
+So how is the programme structured?

 As a mentor you can book a specific module where you are responsible for the team reaching the learning goals during that time.
 Ask the staff for the schedule and be proactive about saying what modules you would like to teach.